pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

 .. py:function:: XPLMSetDisplayedFMSEntry(index) -> None:

  This routine changes which entry the FMS is showing to the integer index specified.
- (For X-Plane 11.55, this does not appear to do anything.)
+ (For X-Plane 11.55, this does not appear to do anything.
+This has been acknowledged by Laminar Research as bug XPD-11386.)

 .. py:function:: XPLMSetDestinationFMSEntry(index) -> None: